jayarehart/EC-Bootcamp-SE/Misc/NCSEA - Design Criteria and Design Constraints for Sustainability and Embodied Carbon.md

-Additional resources presented by Michael Lyons and Jesssica Martinez at the 2024 NCSEA Structural Engineering Summit
+Additional resources presented by Michael Lyons and Jessica Martinez at the 2024 NCSEA Structural Engineering Summit

 Concrete Reference: NCSEA-Sustainable-Design-Committee-Performance-Based-Concrete_V1.0.pdf